mikgroup/sigpy/README.md

 Introduction
 ------------
-``sigpy`` is a Python package for signal reconstruction, with GPU support using ``cupy``.
+SigPy is a package for developing iterative signal reconstruction methods.
+It is built to operate directly on numpy arrays on CPU and cupy arrays on GPU.
+This allows users to easily use Sigpy in conjunction with other packages.
+It also supports distributed computing using mpi4py.

-``sigpy`` provides commonly used signal processing functions, including convolution, FFT, NUFFT, wavelet transform, and thresholding functions.
-All operations, except wavelet transform, can run on GPU.
-These operations are wrapped in a linear operator class (``Linop``) or a proximal operator class (``Prox``) for easy usage in iterative algorithms. ``sigpy`` also implements commonly used iterative algorithms, such as conjugate gradient, (accelerated/proximal) gradient method, and primal dual hybrid gradient.
+SigPy provides simple interfaces to commonly used signal processing functions, including convolution, FFT, NUFFT, wavelet transform, and thresholding functions.
+All functions, except wavelet transform, can run on both CPU and GPU.

+These functions are wrapped in two higher level classes to better interface with iterative methods: Linop, which abstracts linear operator, and Prox, which abstracts proximal operator.
+SigPy provides an abstraction class Alg, and implements commonly used iterative algorithms, including conjugate gradient, (accelerated/proximal) gradient method, and primal dual hybrid gradient.

-``sigpy`` provides a submodule ``sigpy.mri`` that uses the core module to implement common MRI iterative reconstruction methods, including SENSE reconstruction, l1-wavelet reconstruction, total-variation reconstruction, and JSENSE reconstruction.
-In addition, it provides convenient simulation and sampling functions, such as poisson-disc sampling function.
+SigPy also provides a submodule sigpy.mri that uses the core module to implement common MRI iterative reconstruction methods, including SENSE reconstruction, l1-wavelet reconstruction, total-variation reconstruction, and JSENSE reconstruction.
+In addition, it provides convenient simulation and sampling functions, such as poisson-disc sampling function, and shepp-logan phantom generation function.

-``sigpy`` also provides a preliminary submodule ``sigpy.learn`` that implements convolutional sparse coding, and linear regression.
+SigPy provides a preliminary submodule sigpy.learn that implements convolutional sparse coding, and linear regression, using the core module.

 Installation
 ------------